danielgibert/pe_parser/docs/index.md

 # Introduction
-PE Extractor is a Python (3.6+) library and a set of command-line tools for preprocessing Portable Executable (PE) files.
+PE Parser is a Python (3.6+) library and a set of command-line tools for preprocessing Portable Executable (PE) files.
 The goal of the library is to provide an intermediate representation of the PE files that allow for easy manipulation and feature engineering.
 The main features include: